30h Th, 12h Labo., 30h Proj.

 - N. Wang, K. Hon Ho, G. Pavlou, M. Howarth.
 An Overview of Routing Optimization for Internet Traffic Engineering.
 In IEEE Communications Surveys & Tutorials.
 10(1), pg.
 36-56.
 April 2008.

 - J. W. Stewart.
 BGP4: Inter-Domain Routing in the Internet.
 Addison-Wesley, 1998.

 Assessment methods and criteria

-The course is organized during the second term (from February to May), on Tuesdays from 8:30AM to 12:30PM.
-All lectures in English.
+The course is organized during the second term (from February to mid-May), on Wednesday morning.
+All lectures are in English.

 - B. Donnet (office 1.15/B28)

 Course Web Site

 The course web site contains PDF of the slides, labs/assignments subjects, details about grading, and the course agenda.
 It also allows students to interact with the Pedagogical Team through the discussion forum